Does a Batch Code Prove Authenticity? Can a Cosmetic Code Be Fake?

-Learn why a valid batch code can help a cosmetic authenticity check, but cannot prove a product is genuine on its own.
+A valid batch code can support a cosmetic authenticity check, but fake products can copy real-looking codes and a code alone cannot prove genuine origin.

 Key takeaways